Thai Heritage & Best Islands

 3. Ride-hailing: A Tuk-tuk ride may be ideal for your free exploration in congested Bangkok.
 To avoid unreasonable prices, you can use the Muvmi app to locate your area and find the nearest pick-up point, usually in front of the hotel.
 It accepts online payments.

-Accommodation: Mövenpick Hotel Sukhumvit 15 Bangkok (5 stars)
+Accommodation: Mövenpick Hotel Sukhumvit 15 Bangkok (5 stars) or similar

 Day 2 Bangkok Cityscape